Topology of Calorons Re-examined: Topological Character of Calorons

-This term is also ignored in \cite{Nye:2000eg}, because the gauge connection were assumed to have no $x_0$-dependence at $S^2_\infty$.
+This term is also ignored in \cite{Nye:2000eg}, because the gauge connections were assumed to have no $x_0$-dependence at $S^2_\infty$.
 However, there are legitimate reasons not to disregard this term.
-The first one, as we mentioned above, is that the boundary of $\mathbb{R}^3$ is not only $S^2_\infty$ when the gauge connection has singularities.
-The gauge field would have $x_0$-dependence close to these singular points.
-The second one is that there are cases of the integrand of \eqref{dAA-part} having $x_0$-dependence at $S^2_\infty$ even if the gauge fields are smooth in $\mathbb{R}^3$.
-In the next section, we will show that there are cases in which this dAA-part \eqref{dAA-part} actually contributes a non-zero topological character.
+The first is, as we mentioned above, that the boundary of $\mathbb{R}^3$ is not only $S^2_\infty$ when the gauge connection has singularities; the gauge field would then have $x_0$-dependence near these singular points.
+The second reason is that there are cases in which the integrand of \eqref{dAA-part} has $x_0$-dependence at $S^2_\infty$ even when the gauge field is smooth in $\mathbb{R}^3$.
+In the next section, we will show that there are indeed cases in which this dAA-part \eqref{dAA-part} contributes a non-zero topological term.

-The third term in \eqref{K integral result} is a total derivative term with respect to $\partial \mathbb{R}^3$, which obviously becomes zero through the Stokes theorem.
+The third term in \eqref{K integral result} is a total-derivative term with respect to $\partial \mathbb{R}^3$, which obviously vanishes by the Stokes theorem.

-Summarising this section, the integration formula \eqref{Nye-Singer formula} of the second Chern number of calorons needs an additional contribution term at least from the dAA-part \eqref{dAA-part}.
-In the next section, we show that this modification is necessary with a simple example of analytic caloron gauge fields.
+To summarise this section, the integral formula \eqref{Nye-Singer formula} of the second Chern number of calorons requires an additional contribution, at least from the dAA-part \eqref{dAA-part}.
+In the next section, we show that this modification is indeed necessary, using a simple example of an analytic caloron gauge field.